 Over the next 50 years, the schools built a sprawling urban campus on Broadway that grew to include The Herbert Center sports complex and the Siboni Center for Arts and Sciences (which houses the Syufy Theatre).
 These projects were funded by the community, who generously gave to the institution's first two capital campaigns in the 1990s and 2000s.

 The Sacred Heart family in San Francisco grew again in 2000 with the addition of the all-boys Stuart Hall High School, completing the K-12 continuum of single-sex education for girls and boys.
 A second campus was built at Pine & Octavia Streets to house the high school -- a contemporary complex that connects elements of the historic Morning Star School with a new glass and brick structure, and a shared courtyard.

 The Best of Both Worlds

-After 125 years in the city, Schools of the Sacred Heart San Francisco has maintained a small-school learning environment within a big four-school community, making it simultaneously one of the smallest and one of the largest private schools in the city.
+After 125 years in the city, Schools of the Sacred Heart San Francisco has maintained a small-school single-sex learning environment within a larger co-ed school community, making it simultaneously one of the smallest and one of the largest private schools in the city.